falconsmilie/backendcodechallenge/Q&A.md

     * [Other Potential Improvements](#other-potential-improvements)

 ## How were you debugging this mini-project?
-For the most part i was simply using `var_dump`.
+For the most part i was using `var_dump`.
 In a dedicated working environment I would prefer to use PhpStorm IDE with XDebug.

 ## Please give a detailed answer on your approach to test this project
 Due to time constraints, I focused exclusively on unit testing for this feature.
-Given the application’s reliance on external APIs and database interactions, isolating these dependencies was essential.
-I achieved this using mocks to ensure test determinism and avoid side effects.
-While I considered using Mockery for more expressive mocking, I opted to stay within PHPUnit’s native mocking capabilities to minimize dependency overhead.
-My approach wasn't driven by TDD, but rather by pragmatic unit testing aimed at verifying class-level logic and ensuring behavioural correctness in isolation.
+Given the application’s reliance on external APIs and database interactions, isolating these dependencies was important.
+I considered using Mockery but opted to stay within PHPUnit’s mocking.
+My approach wasn't driven by TDD, but by unit testing aimed at class-level logic, ensuring correct behaviour in isolation.

 ## Imagine this mini-project needs microservices with one single database

-Designing a **microservice-based architecture** for the version control integration mini-project, with a **single shared database**, requires careful consideration.
-Microservices ideally should be **loosely coupled and independently deployable**, but sharing a database introduces coupling.
-Still, it’s a common transitional setup or simplification in smaller projects.
+Microservices should be **loosely coupled and independently deployable**.
+Sharing a database introduces coupling.
+It’s a common transitional setup or simplification in smaller projects.

 ---